 The Spirit was invisible, existing alone in the home of all space.
-He piped to Himself the ever‐new, ever‐entertaining song of perfect beatific bliss.
-As He sang through His voice of eternity to Himself, He wondered if aught but Himself were listening and enjoying His song.
-To His astonishment, He felt that He was also the cosmic song and He was the singing.
-Even as thus He thought, lo, He became two: Spirit and nature, positive and negative, man and woman, the peacock and the peahen, stamen and pistil of the flowers, the male gem and the female gem.
+He piped to Himself the ever‐new, ever‐entertaining song of perfect, beatific bliss.
+As He sang through His voice of eternity, He wondered if aught but Himself was listening to His song.
+To His astonishment, He felt that He was the cosmic song itself, and also the singing.
+Even as He thought thus, lo!
+He became two: Spirit and Nature, positive and negative, man and woman, the peacock and the peahen, the stamen and the pistil of the flower—yes, even the male and the female gem.

-All these He became in thought only, as yet.
-All these dualities He only dreamt within Himself, as yet.
-Then He loved His dream of dualities, and He thought: My dream is Reality!
+All these He first became in thought alone.
+He dreamt duality, at first, only within Himself.
+As His joy in dreaming deepened, however, He thought, My dream is Reality!
 My imagination is Truth!

-So this vast cosmic dream became the cosmic soul of nature!
+His vast cosmic dream thus became the cosmic soul of Nature!

 The idea cosmos was born out of the Creator’s desire to be twain.
-The idea cosmos froze into the astral cosmos, and the astral cosmos froze into the gross cosmos.
+That cosmos then froze to become the astral universe.
+And last of all, the astral energy froze and became matter.

 As, in a dream, one may create ideas and imagine them to be shining with light—may then dream that he can touch and hear things tangible to his senses—so God created other dreams in His one, all‐inclusive dream: the almost‐dimensionless idea cosmos; the astral universe of light and subtle energies; and the grossest manifestation of them all: energies in the smallest—but still inconceivably vast—illusion, through the infinite variety of energy vibrations in the material universe.
 As, in a dream, one can think and feel, see lights, or—if one is scientifically inclined—experiment with vary